noriakis/software/docs/stana/02-statistcal.md

 <img src="02-statistcal_files/figure-html/nmf5-1.png" width="672" />

-These information can be further combined with the other functions in `stana`, like plotting factor abundances along with the tree inferred from consensus sequence alignment.
+These information can be further combined with the other functions in `stana`, like plotting factor abundances along with the tree inferred from consensus sequence alignment, linking allele frequency information and gene copy number data.

 ```r